 Understanding MIMO (Multiple Input, Multiple Output) – LTE Speed & Cell Booster Implications

 Our Testing Procedures

-During our testing, we visited a variety of testing locations.
+During our testing, we will attempt to visit a variety of testing locations.

 We start by taking 3 baseline readings with each of our cellular devices with no booster or antenna.